 Next, solar rails are connected to the L-feet.
 Solar rails are recommended as standard practice when putting up several roof solar panels.
 Even for a single panel it is very useful and allows future extension very easily.
-Not only does the use of L-feet and rails allow for air gap under the solar panel for cooling, there are mounting system available that also help to properly tilt the solar panels for maximum solar energy harnessing.
+Not only does the use of L-feet and rail allows for air gap, under the solar panel for cooling, there are mounting system available that also help to properly tilt the solar panels for maximum solar energy harnessing.

-For best performance in Fiji, the tilt should be no more than 20 degrees and preferably closer to thr latitude angle (around 15 to 20 degrees for Fiji).
-They also should be pointed toward the equator, which is towards North for the Southern hemisphere.
+For best performance in Solomon Islands, the tilt should be 10 degrees and preferably closer to the latitude angle (around 8 to 13 degrees).
+They also should be pointed toward the equator, which is towards North of the Southern hemisphere.
 Unfortunately, most existing roof slopes are rarely sloped correctly in tilt and direction for the best solar reception, hence pole mounted solar panels are a better alternative.